 - ✗ Competitive keywords can have high cost-per-click (CPC)

-- ✗ Weak landing pages = wasted ad spend with zero conversions
+- ✗ Weak landing pages make ad spend harder to justify

 - ✗ Requires continuous campaign monitoring and optimization